 - Concurrency is very high.
 So that many applications/users can able to access the data concurrently.

-Differences between File system and Database:
+Differences between File System and Database -

-|Understanding of the data inside a file is very difficult since no column headings are not present until or unless it is mapped with the copybook layout.||Understanding of the data inside a database is very easy since column names are present.|
+|Understanding the data inside a file is very difficult since no column headings are present unless mapping with the copybook layout.||Understanding the data inside a database is very easy since column names are present.|

 |Access is slow.||Access is faster.|